Arvin7/js-ago/README.md

 ## Outputs

-As of version 1.1.0, you can pass an options object (`{format: '...'}`) to determine the output format.
+As of version 1.1.0, you can set the `format` property of the `options` passed to the function to determine the output format.

 | short | medium (default) | long   |
 | ----- | ---------------- | ------ |